 Now that we’ve gone over the benefits, it’s time to talk about the serious stuff that will ensure your family’s safety and your peace of mind.
 If you’re taking your own car on the road, it’s important to carry out certain checks to ensure that your car is up to the journey and safe for your children.
 In fact, many very experienced drivers lack the car literacy to know how safe their car is and they may be driving their children around in unsafe vehicles without ever realizing it.
 Even though your car may feels absolutely fine on the road it’s important to carry out checks that will prevent unexpected hazards.

 There are some chilling statistics when it comes to child safety in cars.
 In 2015, 666 children aged 12 and under were killed in car accidents while almost 132,000 children were were injured.
+Of course, injury victims can be compensated but it would be even better if the injuries can be avoided to begin with.
 Tragic though this may be, the good news is that most of these tragedies could have been prevented by taking basic safety precautions.

 If you’re travelling with small children, the single most important thing is to make sure that they have an appropriate car seat.
 Child car safety is a growth market with a whole host of choices coming to the market every year with car seats becoming incrementally safer, more comfortable, more affordable and easier to install.
 This can become a double edged sword with so many car seats on the market that it becomes confusing.
 Fortunately, https://babyseats.reviews offers great reviews of convertible baby car seats.
-Government data indicates that the installation of a car seat reduces the risk of infant death by 71% child death aged 1-4 by 54%.
-Thus, while shopping for car seats may be confusing it is extremely important.
+There are plenty of other useful car seat review resources out there too!
+For example, if your parents are going to be taking your little one on vacation to give you a break, then this guide to the best car seat for grandparents might come in useful.
+Again, be sure to do your research to find the right car seat for your needs!
+Ultimately, government data indicates that the installation of a car seat reduces the risk of infant death by 71% and child death for those aged 1-4 by 54%.
+These figures are provided the right car seat is in use for the height, weight and age of your child, for example looking at a car seat for 4-year-olds on CuteLittleDarling should only be used for those aged 4 while reviewing the comparison table for each seat.
+Thus, while shopping for car seats may be confusing, it is extremely important.

 Speaking of safety, seat belts save over 15,000 lives a year in the United States so if you’re travelling with kids too old for a car seat, make sure that they buckle up in the back.
 With time and wear, seat belts can become worn and frayed.
 This may not seem to impede their function in normal driving but even slight fraying can seriously harm a seat belt’s efficacy in a collision.
 Worn looking seat belts should be replaced as soon as possible.